MicrosoftDocs/power-automate-docs/articles/desktop-flows/softomotive-migrator.md

  - The latest publicly available version of Power Automate Desktop installed
  - Access to a Power Automate environment.
 Follow the get started documentation if you haven't already provisioned an environment
- - Exported ProcessRobot process files (.prp) into a folder on the same machine as the migration utility and Power Automate Desktop.
+ - Exported ProcessRobot process files (.prp) into a folder on the same machine as the migration utility and Power Automate Desktop

 ## Installing Process migrator for Softomotive products (preview)

-After successfully [downloading the setup file](https://go.microsoft.com/fwlink/?linkid=2151571) of the Process migrator for Softomotive products (preview), run it.
+After successfully [downloading the setup file](https://go.microsoft.com/fwlink/?linkid=2151571) of the Process migrator for Softomotive products (preview), run it to install it on your machine.

 > [!NOTE]
 > - Make sure you are performing a clean installation of Process migrator for Softomotive products (preview).